 - failing to clear up after your dog, or having a dog off lead in a restricted area

-- Breach of public space protection orders
+- breaching a public space protection order

 Remember to quote the fixed penalty notice serial number.

 Failure to pay within 14 days of the date shown on the notice will result in prosecution.

 Payment must be made in full – we do not accept payment by instalments.
 The officer that issues you with a notice cannot take payment from you.

 We issue fixed penalty notices to try to change offenders’ behaviour, and to resolve offences quickly without court proceedings.

 We’ll issue a fixed penalty notice whenever we witness or have evidence of an offence having been committed.
 Not all local authorities do this, but in Cambridge we take a zero-tolerance approach to environmental crime.

 Fixed penalty notices can be issued immediately by our officers, and they can be served through the post.